-It’s December 31st and tomorrow is the first blank page of a 365 day book, so write a good one.
+On December 31st, the next day is the first blank page of a 365 page book, so write a good one.

 It’s (almost) that time of the year again… Do you already know where you’ll be spending New Year’s Eve?!